Error Log Manager — real-time PHP/WordPress error log with severity filters, code-context viewer, and file operations (truncate, download).

 trigger a custom action — delivered via Slack, Telegram, or any configured

-through normal means.
+webhook channel.
+Designed for emergency recovery when the site is inaccessible through normal means.
 The recovery URLs are sent in Slack and Telegram channels for security.

 manage_options (administrators)Live preview and full details: